Nemofinder90/Duplicate-Detective/README.md

     * OR click the "Select Dupes (Keep First)" button (bottom-right) to automatically select all the nested duplicates in the list.
 6.  **Delete:** Click the "Delete Selected" button (red button, bottom-right). **Be careful!** The program will ask you to confirm before **permanently deleting** the selected files.
 7.  **(Optional) Change Theme:** Use the "Dark Mode" switch in the bottom-left sidebar to toggle between light and dark appearances.

+## ❗ Note on Deletion Errors ("Access Denied")

+Sometimes, Windows Security might block the program when you try to delete files located in protected folders (like Documents, Pictures, Desktop), showing an "Access Denied" error.

+**This is *not* a virus.** It happens because the app is new/unknown to Windows.

+**Quick Fix**

+1. Search Windows for "**Controlled folder access**".
+2. Click "**Allow an app through Controlled folder access**".
+3. Click "**Add an allowed app**" -> "**Browse all apps**".
+4. Find and select the `duplicate detective.exe` file.

+This should give the app permission to delete files u want in those protected folders.